JamesOlaitan/Cloud-native-security-policy-visualizer/docs/implementation_summary.md

 2. **Docker Compose**: Full stack with OPA/API/UI (demos)
 3. **Kubernetes**: Deploy as microservices (future, Phase 3+)
 4. **Static Binary**: CGO-free build for easy distribution

-## Conclusion

-The AccessGraph Phase 1 MVP is a complete, working implementation that meets all specified Phase 1 requirements.
-It provides a solid foundation for future phases while delivering immediate value for offline security analysis and demonstration of AWS and Kubernetes environments.

 **Status**: MVP complete; suitable for offline demos and proof-of-concept work.
 Additional hardening and features required before production deployment.